gilnam74/vex-sneppet/Pipeline-tutorials.md

 [![](https://live.staticflickr.com/65535/48019681856_fd0a55facb_o.gif)](https://live.staticflickr.com/65535/48019681856_fd0a55facb_o.gif)

 Alternatively, you can just download this repo as a zip file and extract to the desired location.
-Hence you would not need GitHub Desktop nut, in this case, it would be more tricky to get updates.
+Hence you would not need GitHub Desktop but, in this case, it would be more tricky to get updates.

 ## Create the first project